MA Education (Evidence-based Practice) (fully online)

 - to evaluate methodologies and develop critiques of them and, where appropriate, to propose new hypotheses.

-Typically, holders of the qualification will be able to:
+Typically, holders of a Masters will be able to:

 - Deal with complex issues – both systematically and creatively, make sound judgements in the absence of complete data, and communicate their conclusions clearly to specialist and non-specialist audiences.